bernardo1024/Sanwaf/README.md

 	- same feature set as 0.1.*
 	- uses jakarta.servlet-api

 Note: tests will fail unless compiling with JDK 17 (spring 6).
-For JDK 11, set target to 11 in the POM, then from the command line: "mvn install -Dmaven.test.skip=true"
+For JDK 11, set target to 11 in the POM, then from the command line:

+	mvn install -Dmaven.test.skip=true

 Note that Sanwaf is written with few dependencies, so will probably work with any version of java. you can configure and compile for your needs.